-- ii.
-Require development within a neighborhood conservation district to be consistent in bulk, density, and design to match existing characteristics. - E. Policy: PROVIDE OPPORTUNITIES FOR ECONOMIC RETURN on existing legally recorded lots which are unbuildable due to current environmental or dimensional (setback) constraints. - Permit transfer of development rights from those lots, with attendant tax abatement and preservation of property in permanent open space. - ii.
-Encourage consolidation and reconfiguration of blocks of lots to meet current design (but not density) standards including resource protection standards without requirement for rural residential District approval and following reconfiguration encourage sale of unused development rights for development in growth areas.
+1 QUALITY (OF LIFE IN ST. MARY'S COUNTY - A STRATEGY FOR THE 21°' CENTURY - disinc entives: C. y: Expand REDEVELOPMENT, REHABILITATION AND ADAPTIVE SE incentives.
+D. Policy: Encourage development on existing platted lots within NEIGHBORHOOD CONSERVATION DISTRICTS consistent with current patterns of development and with enhanced resource protection. i.
+Prohibit outward expansion of such districts. ii.
+Require development within a neighborhood conservation district to be consistent in bulk, density, and design to match existing characteristics. - E. E. Policy: PROVIDE OPPORTUNITIES FOR ECONOMIC RETURN of legally recorded lots which are unbuildable due to current environmend dimensional (setback) constraints. - i.
+Permit transfer of development rights from those lots, with attendant tax abatement and preservation of property in permanent open space. - ii.
+Encourage consolidation and reconfiguration of blocks of lots to meet current design (but not density) standards including resource protection standards without requirement for rural residential District approval and following reconfiguration encourage sale of unused development rights for - development in growth areas.
+1.3.2 Objective: Foster and ENHANCE SENSE OF COMMUNITY and remedy negative conditions in existing developed areas. - А. Policy qualit y: CREATE DESIGN AND PERFORMANCE STANDARDS to promote y design, to promote compatibility with existing development. i.
+Implement landscape provisions with standards redevelopment and new development activities. ii.
+Implement architectural design guidelines with standards for non-single family redevelopment and development activities. - iii.
+Implement uniform sign provisions with standards for new and replacement signs, including provisions for amortization. - iv.
+Implement programs designed to improve environmental and cultural aspects of existing neighborhoods. - - - - -